Jiaoyang-Li/EECBS/README.md

 bypassing conflicts, prioritizing conflicts, high-level heuristics, and symmetry reasoning.
 More details can be found in our paper at AAAI 2021 [1].

+In addition to the techniques described in [1], we also add rapid random restart technique [2] to the code.
+The default restart times is 0.

 The code requires the external library BOOST (https://www.boost.org/).
 After you installed BOOST and downloaded the source code, go into the directory of the source code and compile it with CMake:
 ```
 cmake .